 - Alpha-lipoic acid

-These antioxidants are supported by science and used to protect from free radicals and oxidative stress.
+These antioxidants are supported by science and are used to protect from free radicals and oxidative stress.

 Okay, let’s start to check closer to these antioxidant supplements.